 Accessing our intuition is precisely how the Tarot is most commonly used but there are, of course many other ways you can use the cards.
 However, for the purpose of getting the most out of this deck of 78 pieces of cardboard, let us focus on the intuitive side of things.

-The one thing I agree with my Pagan friends is that the Church has done untold damage when it comes to suppressing our own, intuitive knowledge.
+I do agree that the Church has done untold damage when it comes to suppressing our own, intuitive knowledge.
 The Church as an institution chose to marry the State for increased power, wealth and control of its flock, rather than to encourage and inspire direct access to the Divine, which is what Christ came here to teach us about and which is what Mystics on all Paths have always been aware of.

 The Major Arcana can be used to look at all of life’s major spiritual lessons.
 The word ‘arcanum’ means secret or mystery.
 These mysteries are life lessons each of us must navigate but depending on what our soul contract looks like for this particular incarnation, certain lessons will be more emphasised than others.
 Some of our lessons will be karmic and hark back to past lives.
 Other lessons are those we ‘signed up for’ to promote the most opportunity for growth in this incarnation.